russmatney/org-crud/readme.md

 ## Status

-Very alpha.
+Alpha.
 I've recently namespaced the keys and flattened the props a bit.
 Still waiting for things to settle.

-I've used it internally for a few months, but the public api still needs to be proven.
+I've used it internally for months, but the public api still needs to be proven.
+In particular, I'd like to iron out some things I'm doing with dynamic vars that no user should need to figure out/configure.

 It works for my current use-cases, and there are unit tests!
 Feel free to take it for a spin.